aspinuso/dispel4py/provenance.md

 ```python
 ProvenanceType(self)
 ```

+A workflow is a program that combines atomic and independent processing elements via a specification language and a library of components.
+More advanced systems adopt abstractions to facilitate re-use of workflows across users' contexts and application domains.
+While methods can be multi-disciplinary, provenance should be meaningful to the domain adopting them.
+Therefore, a portable specification of a workflow requires mechanisms allowing the contextualisation of the provenance produced.
+For instance, users may want to extract domain-metadata from a component or groups of components adopting vocabularies that match their domain and current research, tuning the level of granularity.
+To allow this level of flexibility, we explore an approach that considers a workflow component described by a class, according to the Object-Oriented paradigm.
+The class defines the behaviour of its instances as their type, which specifies what an instance will do in terms of a set of methods.
+We introduce the concept of _ProvenanceType_, that augments the basic behaviour by extending the class native type, so that a subset of those methods perform the additional actions needed to deliver provenance data.
+Some of these are being used by some of the preexisting methods, and characterise the behaviour of the specific provenance type, some others can be used by the developer to easily control precision and granularity.
+This approach, tries to balance between automation, transparency and explicit intervention of the developer of a data-intensive tool, who can tune provenance-awareness through easy-to-use extensions.

-The type-based approach to provenance collection provides a generic ProvenanceType class that defines the properties of a provenance-aware workflow component.
+The type-based approach to provenance collection provides a generic _ProvenanceType_ class that defines the properties of a provenance-aware workflow component.
 It provides a wrapper that meets the provenance requirements, while leaving the computational behaviour of the component unchanged.
-Types may be developed as PatternType and ContextualType to represent respectively complex computational patterns and to capture specific metadata contextualisations associated to the produce output data.
+Types may be developed as __Pattern Type__ and __Contextual Type__ to represent respectively complex computational patterns and to capture specific metadata contextualisations associated to the produce output data.

 The _ProvenanceType_ presents the following class constants to indicate where the lineage information will be stored.
 Options include a remote